 Hardware wallets to store bitcoins

 A hardware wallet is a dedicated device for storing and generating private keys that never can leave the secure environment of the hardware wallet.
-A hardware wallet, together with an online web wallet, with support for the hardware wallet interface, combines the security of cold storage with the convenience of an online wallet, by handling the signing of the transactions using the dedicated offline hardware wallet device.
+A hardware wallet, together with an online wallet, with support for the hardware wallet interface, combines the security of cold storage with the convenience of an online wallet, by handling the signing of the transactions using the dedicated offline hardware wallet device, in which the private keys never has and never will have any contact with the internet.
 There are only a few hardware wallets on the market so far, so I will just mention two of the most popular.
 Buying a hardware wallet is the only time you actually have to pay a little bit of money (~$50-100) for securing your bitcoins, but in return you get the best combination of security and ease of use.

-For most people, there is really no need to use a desktop bitcoin wallet.
-Desktop wallets can be useful for advanced users, corporate users, or Bitcoin developers who need to use advanced features that are only available in desktop wallets.
-However, you can always try out desktop wallets if you know how to make sure that your computer is free from viruses, trojans and malware that could otherwise steal your bitcoins.
+For most people, there is really no need to use a bitcoin wallet installed on your computer.
+Desktop wallets are useful for advanced users, corporate users, and Bitcoin developers who need to use advanced features that are only available in desktop wallets.
+However, you can always try out desktop wallets and play around with the different functions, and if you know how to make sure that your computer is free from viruses, trojans and malware that could otherwise steal your bitcoins you can even use them for handling some bitcoins.
 One use case for less advanced users can be to have a dedicated computer that you make sure is clean and has no connection to the internet, for generating private keys for your cold storage needs.
 Some of the most popular bitcoin desktop wallets for Windows, Mac and Linux are:

 Don’t leave bitcoins on your exchange accounts